Cumulocity-IoT/cumulocity-microservice-service-request-mgmt/README.md

 The microservice also contains a [default service implementation](src/main/java/cumulocity/microservice/service/request/mgmt/service/c8y)

 This default classes provide a basic FMS implementation in Cumulocity which is working without connecting to any external system.
 The internal created objects (Events) can be used to implement an asynchronous integration mechanism.

+Features:

+- Declarative configuration of status list.
+This allows you to introduce your own status list and behavior with additional informations like alarm status transition, close transition, icon etc..
+- Service requests are stored as event
+- Specific Retention rule can be configured for EVENT with fragment type sr_Closed and Type c8y_ServiceReqeust
+- Event attachment features is used for Service Request attachments
+- Service request comments also stored as separate events
+- Service request counter at device managed object
+- Bidirectional reference between alarm and service request

 If a synchronous (direct) integration to a system FSM/ITS is needed following service interfaces must be implemented:

 [Service Interfaces](src/main/java/cumulocity/microservice/service/request/mgmt/service)